DisnakeCommunity/disnake-ext-components/docs/source/examples/manager.rst

 Next, we create a component manager.

-A call to get_manager without arguments returns the root manager.
+A call to :func:`.get_manager` without arguments returns the root manager.
 We register the root manager to the bot, which will ensure all components we register to any other manager will automatically be handled.
 This is because a manager handles its own components along with any of its children's.

 .. literalinclude:: ../../../examples/manager.py
     :caption: examples/manager.py - create a root component manager
     :lines: 18-19
+    :emphasize-lines: 1

 We can create a child manager as follows